 The angr patches

-Description of the patches contributed by djbsort to angr:
+In case the history is of interest, description of the patches contributed by djbsort to angr:

 angrpatch1.txt: Support the AVX2